yogendra/vault-transform-demo/README.md

 - On the Vault server side 3 secrets engines are enabled: database, transform, and transit
   - The database secrets engine integrates with MySQL to generate dynamic DB credentials for the demo-app
   - The transform secrets engine is configured to use MySQL as an external token storage for tokenization
+- YugabyteDB is setup with YSQL.
+A `demo` database is created on it to store tokenized data.
+You can use any postgres compatible tool and connect on port `5433` to access SQL interface.
+-

 # Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)